UphillD/edgebench/docs/README.md

 ##

-A collection of machine learning applications, utilized as use-cases for the resource management algorithm that I am developing for my bachelor thesis.
+A collection of machine learning applications, properly configured for docker deployment and utilized as use-cases for the resource management algorithm that I am developing for my bachelor thesis.

 ![arch: arm32v6](arch-arm32v6-blue.svg)
 ![arch: arm32v7](arch-arm32v7-blue.svg)